neumino/neumino.github.io/movies.md

-### Pushpa: The Rise
+### Vicky and Her Mystery
-*Released on 2021-12-16, vote average 7.6*
+*Released on 2021-12-15, vote average 7.8*

-Pushpa Raj is a coolie who rises in the world of red sandalwood smuggling.
-Along the way, he doesn’t shy from making an enemy or two.
+Stéphane decides to move to the beautiful mountains of Cantal in order to reconnect with his 8-year-old daughter, Victoria, who has been silent since her mother&#39;s disappearance.
+During a walk in the forest, a shepherd gives Victoria a puppy named &#34;Mystery&#34; who will gradually give her a taste for life.
+But very quickly, Stéphane discovers that the animal is in reality a wolf… Despite the warnings and the danger of this situation, he cannot bring himself to separate his daughter from this seemingly harmless ball of hair.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8KLCadalvfQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EXuJsmqd-M0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>